 If your dog has environmental allergies, especially in spring and summer, it is possibly a reaction to grass pollen.
 Grasses (Gramineae) are hollow stem plants that often have spiky fruits.

-This natural GRASS ALLERGIES (POLLENPET) remedy helps to alleviate the symptoms of allergies linked specifically to the pollen of this plant family.
-It will be very useful in relieving allergies to ryegrass, timothy grass (Phleum Pratense), common horsetail (Equisetum Arvense) and cat grass (Dactylis Glomerata).
+This natural GRASS ALLERGIES (POLLENPET) product helps against the symptoms of allergies linked specifically to the pollen of this plant family.
+It can be very useful when the allergies comes from ryegrass, timothy grass (Phleum Pratense), common horsetail (Equisetum Arvense) and cat grass (Dactylis Glomerata).

-This natural remedy helps relieve your dog of its spring allergy symptoms.
+This natural product helps your dog that is suffering from spring allergy symptoms.
 During this period, the main allergens in the air are pollen from white birch (I can attest to that!), white willow, black alder and hazel.

-The SPRING ALLERGIES (POLLENPET) remedy directly targets these four pollens responsible for allergies in spring.
+The SPRING ALLERGIES (POLLENPET) product directly helps against these four pollens responsible for allergies in spring.
 It consists of an extract from these plants and therefore helps to desensitize your dog's body to these allergens.

-Giving this remedy to your dog will help relieve itchiness and calm redness of the skin.
+Giving this product to your dog will help with itchiness and calm redness of the skin.

-If your dog seems to have an allergy to trees, this remedy is for him.
-It helps alleviate allergies to five trees: elderberry, English oak, field elm, black poplar and field maple.
+If your dog seems to have an allergy to trees, this product is for him.
+It helps with allergies to five trees: elderberry, English oak, field elm, black poplar and field maple.

-Again, the TREE ALLERGIES (POLLENPET) remedy helps decrease allergic reactions naturally by allowing your dog's body to become desensitized to each of these allergens.
+Again, the TREE ALLERGIES (POLLENPET) product helps decrease allergic reactions naturally by allowing your dog's body to become desensitized to each of these allergens.

-Your dog will be relieved from sneezing, will have clearer eyes and sinuses, and will have more regular, formed stools.
+Your dog will be helped when sneezing, will have clearer eyes and sinuses, and will have more regular, formed stools.

-These three natural remedies mentioned above are part of our POLLENPET collection and are excellent and effective when used alone.
+These three natural products mentioned above are part of our POLLENPET collection and are excellent when used alone.
 However, if you want an optimal effect, when used in combination with the SEASONAL ALLERGY KIT, you will have a complete toolkit for allergies.
-In fact, this set of remedies helps support all the organs necessary for the efficient evacuation of toxins, and therefore allergens.
+In fact, this set of products helps support all the organs necessary for the efficient evacuation of toxins, and therefore allergens.